 “we expect companies to use a proportionate range of tools, including age assurance and age verification technologies to prevent children accessing age-inappropriate content such as online pornography and to protect them from harms.”

 Quite simply, that is not enough.
-That should not be an expectation; it should be a requirement.
+This should not be an expectation; it should be a requirement.
 We have to have that in place.

 The NSPCC has highlighted some worrying statistics.
 Instagram removed 75% fewer suicide and self-harm images between July and September 2020, industry compliance to take down child abuse images fell by 89%, and 50% of recorded online grooming cases between April and June this year took place on Facebook platforms.
 What conversations have the Government had to ensure that Facebook and others design and deliver platforms that put child protection services front and centre, as they should be?